🇯🇵 日本語 | 🇺🇸 English

 iter 1: x = 1.500000000000000 err = 5.00e-01 iter 2: x = 1.416666666666667 err = 8.33e-02 iter 3: x = 1.414215686274510 err = 2.45e-03 iter 4: x = 1.414213562374690 err = 2.12e-06 iter 5: x = 1.414213562373095 err = 1.59e-12 sqrt(2) = 1.414213562373095

 15-digit accuracy in just 5 iterations.
-Newton's method is quadratically convergent, roughly doubling the number of correct digits each iteration.
+Newton's method converges quadratically, roughly doubling the number of correct digits on each step.

-Caveat: a poor initial guess may fail to converge.
-Watch out for points where f'(x)=0.
+Caveat: a poor initial guess can fail to converge.
+Watch out for points where f'(x) = 0.

 Monte Carlo Method (Estimating Pi)

-A simulation technique that uses random numbers to probabilistically answer a question.
-Drop random points into a 1x1 square, and estimate pi from the fraction that fall inside the unit circle.
+A simulation technique that uses random sampling to answer a question probabilistically.
+Drop random points into a 1×1 square and estimate pi from the fraction that fall inside the unit circle.

 pi ≈ 4 × (points inside circle / total points)